bachelor-2014/report/v2/scanning.md

     \label{fig:stitching_position_warping}
 \end{figure}

-The advantage of this stitching algorithm is that adding an image extra to stitch results in a constant number of added operations, making the runtime linear.
+The advantage of this stitching algorithm is that we avoid comparing each image with every other image, reducing complexity.
 The major disadvantage is the dependency upon the correctness of the assumptions.
 If the camera calibration is not precise, the stitching is equally imprecise.
 The error is accumulating, as the error is repeated for each step the camera is moved.
 This, however, is not visible in the image, as the error is constant between the images next to each other.
 Furthermore, if the camera is not aligned with the axes of the robotic platform, the algorithm does not produce a correct result.

-In order to remove this sensitivity to calibration precision, we have considered a third algorithm described in the following section.
+In order to remove this sensitivity to calibration imprecision, we have considered a third algorithm described in the following section.

 ## Stitching images based on both image features and position